 In 2005, I bought my first Black Mouth Cur and in 2007, started Givens Blackmouth Cur.
 I started off with Howard/Ladner lined Blackmouth Curs, then out crossed with a Carnathan lined Blackmouth Cur.
-I have been and will continue to breed for, preserving a multipurpose hunting and working dog, that will also be a great companion and family pet.
-To keep and improve an intelligent, driven, strong nose, healthy, protective and territorial Blackmouth Cur.
+Some of my Blackmouth Curs have more percentage of one lineage then another.
+This is the reason for the two types of confirmations that I have.
+I chose to cross these lineages to make a stronger mulitpurpose hunting dog, working dog that will also be a good companion and family pet.
+Preserve and keep improving a Blackmouth Cur that is intelligent, driven, strong nose, healthy, protective and territorial of their home and family.

 The Black Mouth Cur is territorial of their belongings, property, home and owner.
 Not all Black Mouth Curs, are going to be social with people outside your family.
 I've found that introducing them to many people and other dogs at an early age into adult years, will increase your chances of your BMC being more social.
 How well your puppy turns out, for what you are wanting it to be, will entirely depend on the training and socializing a puppy gets from you or a personal trainer.
 The more time you spend with your puppy, the better it will be and will become a better dog.
 Training and socializing will always need to be a big part of your puppy's life, even into it's adult years.
 This breed isn’t for everyone, so be sure to do your research and ask questions before making a final decision.